ibm-cloud-docs/AnalyticsEngine/cust-with-script.md

 {:codeblock: .codeblock}
 {:screen: .screen}
 {:pre: .pre}

-# Script based customization
+{:note: .note}

+# Creating a library set for other packages or file download
 {: #cust-script}

 If you want to customize your instance by adding libraries to a library set that you fetch from sources other than through the `conda` or `pip` repositories, you should use script based customization.
+{: shortdesc}

+If you are only using a set of JAR files or PY files, you should use the  `--py-files` and `--jars` arguments in your Spark application submission payload and only create a library set if this method doesn't work for you.
+{: note}

 With script based customization, you create a Python script using the module naming convention expected by {{site.data.keyword.iae_full_notm}}.
 Also, you need to implement a Python function that acts as the executable entry point to your script.
-In this script, you can add your own logic for downloading the libraries and placing them in a predesignated directory so that they become part of the library set and get stored for later consumption in your application.
+In this script, you can add your own logic for downloading the libraries and placing them in a predesignated directory, which is `/home/spark/shared/user-libs/<libraryset_name>/custom/<subdir_if_applicable>`, so that they become part of the library set and get stored for later consumption in your application.

 ## Creating a library set using script based customization
 {: #lib-set-script-cust}

 Perform these steps to create a library set using script based customization:
 1. Create a Python file named `customization_script.py`. {{site.data.keyword.iae_short}}'s customization component looks for a Python module with this name.
-1. In your `customization_script.py`, implement a function called `customize(<install_path>, <params>)`, where `<install_path>` is the location where you want to download your libraries to (you can nest directories), and `<params>` is a list of the parameters required by the customization script.
+1. In your `customization_script.py`, implement a function called `customize(<install_path>, <params>)`, where `<install_path>` is the predesignated location where the libraries are downloaded to, namely `/home/spark/shared/user-libs/<libraryset_name>/custom/<subdir_if_applicable>`.
+You can't change this path. `<params>` is a list of the parameters required by the customization script.
 1. Store the `customization_script.py` file in {{site.data.keyword.cos_full_notm}} or in GitHub.
 1. Pass the location of the `customization_script.py` file to the customization Spark application through the `--pyFiles` parameter.